apache/linkis-website/community/how-to-email.md

 ## 2. Mail Specifications
 :::caution general specification
 - Whenever possible do not send plain HTML messages, but plain text.
 If you use QQ mailbox, its email content is in html format by default.
-Please switch to pure html text format when writing.
+Please switch to plain text text format when writing.
 For detailed switching instructions, see the appendix of this article.
 - Developers/community users/PPMC members initiate email discussions/needs for help/notifications for the content of the above scenarios, please send them to dev@linkis.apache.org
 - Please put the corresponding type prefix before the email subject: such as `[HELP] XXXXXXX`, `[DISCUSS] XXXXXXX`